 cushioning in the midsole (also paired with bouncy Rapid Rebound technology) to protect and offer comfort underfoot.
 A few runners had issues with the tongue rubbing against the skin on the front of the ankle

 .
 Some also found the shoe to be very narrow (true to Japanese racing shoes) and wide footed runners should probably stay away.
-Going sockless may also be a challenge since the interior is not seamless as one might expect.
-However, overall, those who found the fit to suit their foot shape, were very pleased with how comfortable
+Going sockless may also be a challenge since the interior is not as seamless as one might expect.
+However, overall, those who found the fit to suit their foot shape were very pleased with how comfortable

 the New Balance Hanzo S felt.
 The racer provides a lot more support and cushioning

 The New Balance Hanzo S is a flashy looking racer

 with dual-color upper design in either red and black or neon green and black.
 The backside of the shoe features detailing with a ninja character for added interest.
 The look matches the shoe's ability to perform.
 The New Balance Hanzo S looks as if it means business and it's certainly made to run fast.

 The New Balance Hanzo S wears fairly easily, but that's to be expected with this type of shoe.
 A lighter weight means that nearly every area is a paired down version of itself.
 The outsole is tough but thinner than your average sole.
 The midsole is well-padded for a performance shoe but after a few races will feel compressed and flattened.
 The upper is thin to maximize breathability and keep the overall weight of the shoe down but it's also thin enough to tear.
 No reviewers had issues with the upper tearing but the point is that a racing